KevinSirius/gyang.me/_posts/2018-12-05-The-Yellow-Dragon.markdown

 Over hundreds of years, without maintaining the plantaions, the percentage of green around the river area has been reduced from 38% to 4% today.
 The flocks of cows and sheeps are already gone, leaving the barron land mixing with the yellow water.

+Our greed has built up our future.
+I can see the flood sweeping out villages, the drought killing the animals and plants.
+I can see the people running around for help, riot rising up fighting for the precious clean water.

-The river is no longer our mother.
-But she used to be.
+The river is no longer our mother with our greed.
+But at the time we were innocent, she used to be.

 <div class="post-image">
     <img src="http://KevinSirius.github.io/img/8.jpg" alt="8" />